-Surrogacy agreements – are they legally binding?Family
+Surrogacy agreements – are they legally binding?Fertility

 If you are having a baby through surrogacy in the UK any written surrogacy agreement you have in place won’t be legally binding or enforceable under surrogacy UK law and in fact, it’s illegal for a solicitor to help to draw up an agreement.